The T. S. Eliot Prize for Poetry

 The T. S. Eliot Prize for Poetry is an annual award for the best unpublished book-length collection of poetry in English, in honor of native Missourian T. S. Eliot’s considerable intellectual and artistic legacy.
 The purpose of the T. S. Eliot Prize is to publish and promote contemporary English-language poetry, regardless of a poet’s nationality, reputation, stage in career, or publication history.

 The winning author will receive $2,000 and publication of the winning collection.

 An annual award for the best unpublished short fiction on any theme up to 5,000 words in English.

-The author will receive $1,000, and the winning story will be published in The Chariton Review.
-Three finalists will also be published in the Spring issue.
+The winner will receive a prize of $500 and two or three finalists will receive $200 each; the winning stories will be published in Chariton Review.
 All U.S. entrants will receive a complimentary copy of the Spring prize issue.